jeroenheijmans/sample-auth0-angular-oauth2-oidc/README.md

 If code says more than words to you, or if you know how Auth0 works, you can safely skip the entire post, and go straight to part 2.
 For the rest of us, we'll start at the beginning.

-Let's get cracking!

 ## About the things involved

-Let's first get our terminology straight.
+We'll start by getting our terminology straight.
 What's what!?

-### About the Implicit Flow
+### The Implicit Flow

 OAuth2 and OpenID Connect are standards for how to authenticate and (to some degree) authorize users in your systems.
 It assumes this type of setup with three items: